 - Being raised in a home where drug use is common and visible

-- Emotional, sexual or physical abuse by parents, siblings or other members of a shared household
+- Emotional, sexual, or physical abuse by parents, siblings, or other members of a shared household

 - Being raised in foster homes

 The Family Dynamics of Addiction

-What This Can Mean for Your Family
+What These Family Dynamics Can Mean for Recovery

 How Can Family Therapy Help?

-Family dynamics workshops and traditional family therapy sessions.
-Each of these allows the family to come together, confront the issues they’ve been trying to deflect and look inward to understand their personal behavior’s potential to help or hinder a loved one in recovery.
+Family dynamics workshops and traditional family therapy sessions can also be helpful pathways to recovery.
+Each of these outlets allows the family to come together, confront the issues they’ve been trying to deflect and look inward to understand how their personal behavior may be helping or hindering a loved one in recovery.